LANL-Seismoacoustics/stochprop/doc/source/gravity.rst

 ==========================
 Gravity Wave Perturbations
 ==========================
 Atmospheric specifications available for a given location and time (e.g., G2S) are averaged over some spatial and temporal scale so that sub-grid scale fluctuations must be estimated stochastically and applied in order to construct a suite of possible atmospheric states.
 The dominant source of such sub-grid fluctuations in the atmosphere is that of buoyancy or gravity waves.
-Stochastic gravity wave perturbation methods are included in :code:`stochprop` using an approach based on the vertical ray tracing approach detailed in Drob et al. (2013) and are summarized below for reference.
+Stochastic gravity wave perturbation methods are included in *stochprop* using an approach based on the vertical ray tracing approach detailed in Drob et al. (2013) and are summarized below for reference.
 These methods are in-development and are on the slow side due to the numerical limitations of Python (I might write them up in C/C++ at some point).

 ********************************************
 Freely Propagation and Trapped Gravity Waves